MFT Solutions: Healing Relationships

 I offer psychotherapy as a Registered Marriage and Family Therapist (RMFT).

-Marriage and Family Therapists in Canada call themselves "Registered" because they are voluntarily registered.
-An RMFT (Registered Marriage and Family Therapist) has met stringent requirements that allows them to be Licensed (the American equivalent of Registered) in any State in the U.S.
+Marriage and Family Therapists in Canada call themselves "Registered" but they are not really "registered" yet.
+In Ontario a regulated health professional is "registered" when they belong to a College.
+Marriage and Family Therapists consider themselves voluntarily registered: an RMFT (Registered Marriage and Family Therapist) has met stringent requirements that would normally allow them to be Licensed (the American equivalent of Registered) in the United States.

 Meanwhile many insurance companies will still cover the services of an RMFT.
 Ask your provider and be clear that you wish to see a Registered Marriage and Family Therapist.

-In the event that you can't get insurance coverage for an RMFT and they refer you to a social worker or psychologist, consider that the service and cost will be different.
-Psychologists usually charge more than RMFTs.
-Neither psychologists nor social workers are necessarily trained nor qualified to work with families or couples.
-An individual psychopathology model, such as is used by many psychologists and social workers, is quite a different experience from what you will get with an RMFT.
+In the event that you can't get insurance coverage for an RMFT and they refer you to another type of psychotherapist, consider that the service and cost will be different.
+Another type of psychotherapist may charge more, or may not be trained or qualified to work with families or couples.
+An individual psychopathology model, such as is used by many other therapists, is quite a different experience from what you will get with an RMFT.

-I provide relationally-based psychotherapy: I believe that people can be best helped in the shortest time using an approach that focuses more on their relationships than on what's going on inside of them.
+I provide relationally-based psychotherapy, an approach that focuses more on people's relationships than on what's going on inside of them.

-I also believe in focusing on what's right with you rather than what's wrong.
+I provide solution-oriented therapy, focusing on what's right with you rather than what's wrong.

 I will listen to you talk about what's wrong.
 I will help you explore what's going on inside of you.
 But the direction we will take as we talk, hopefully, will be out (your relationships) and up (what's working, and how to do more of it).

-My unique approach as an RMFT is client-directed, outcome-oriented, solution-focused, relationship-based therapy:
+This is also called client-directed, outcome-oriented, solution-focused, relationship-based therapy:

 Many people believe that therapy takes a long time to produce results.
 Some therapists even think this.